LunarG/VulkanSamples/src/README-cmake.md

 All sample programs are linked with the Vulkan loader and samples utility library.

 The Vulkan Samples Kit currently supports the following types of build targets:
   - single file sample, no shaders
+  - single file sample, inline glsl shaders
-  - single file sample, spirv shaders
+  - single file sample, external spirv shaders
-  - single file sample, glsl shaders (with auto-convert to spirv)
+  - single file sample, external glsl shaders (with auto-convert to spirv)

 CMake functions are provided for each of the above types of build targets.
 Certain variables must be set before invoking the functions, one of which is